 At the end of 14 days, if you still haven’t reached an agreement, you have the option of taking your request to the Industrial Commission, where an administrative judge will make the call.
 If your second opinion is approved, you may be able to switch over to the new doctor for the remainder of your treatment, but that process typically involves approval from the Industrial Commission.

-If you feel that your employer sent you to a doctor that did not give you the best medical care, then you should consider contacting a North Carolina workers’ compensation lawyer.
-A workers’ compensation lawyer can make the process easier for you, while minimizing the risks of trying to handle this cumbersome and confusing process on your own.
+If you feel that your employer sent you to a doctor that did not give you the best medical care, then you should consider contacting an attorney.
+An experienced workers’ compensation lawyer can make the process easier for you, while minimizing the risks of trying to handle this cumbersome and confusing process on your own.

 Having Trouble Moving Your Comp Claim Forward?